ontop/ontop-website/guide/compliance.md

 | `ofn:secondsBetween`                        | `xsd:dateTime` | `xsd:dateTime` |
 | `ofn:millisBetween`                         | `xsd:dateTime` | `xsd:dateTime` |

-Combinations of argument datatypes marked with the symbol * are not supported for queries over the RDBMS-es: Oracle and Microsoft SQL Server.
+Combinations of argument datatypes marked with the symbol * are not supported for queries over the following data sources: Oracle and Microsoft SQL Server.